 In my remarks today, I’ll first provide some background about the Federal Reserve.
 I’ll then describe the current stance of monetary policy.
 I’ll discuss the macroeconomic outlook for the next couple of years implied by that monetary policy stance.
 Finally, I’ll offer my assessment of the appropriateness of monetary policy in light of that outlook.

 But first—a disclaimer.
-I’m one of the 19 people who have the privilege and honor to participate in the meetings of what’s called the Federal Open Market Committee.
+As you will hear shortly, I’m one of the 19 people who have the privilege and honor to participate in the meetings of what’s called the Federal Open Market Committee.
 FOMC meetings shape the course of monetary policy in the United States.
 But it’s very important to understand that my remarks today are only my views and not necessarily those of any other FOMC participant.

 Federal Reserve Structure